brandondrew/opal-rails/README.md

 ### As a template

-You can use it for your views too, it even inherits instance and local variables from actions:
+You can use it for your views too; it even inherits instance and local variables from actions:

 ```ruby
 # app/controllers/posts_controller.rb